-With ongoing reports of labour shortages and the rising costs of raw materials hitting production lines cross-industry, access to data via IIoT (Industrial Internet of Things) technologies offer invaluable insight to help manufacturers automate and drive efficiencies.
+With ongoing reports of labour shortages and the rising costs of raw materials hitting production lines cross-industry, access to data via IIoT technology (Industrial Internet of Things) offer invaluable insight to help manufacturers automate and drive efficiencies.
 As we celebrate our 50th anniversary and look to the future, Simon Hyde, Senior Engineer, explains how IIoT-enabled data capture and analysis are revolutionising traditional weighing processes and their role in addressing today’s manufacturing challenges.

 How has IIoT transformed weighing practices and what benefits are being realised?

 The rapid development of weighing equipment that enables information capture and transfer has empowered organisations to collect, store and analyse weighing data more efficiently than ever before.
 In turn, organisations have utilised data-driven insights to benefit from: